Skip to content

 • Used quizzes to recommend the right course for each visitor.

-The change resulted in a 35% increase in course enrollments, but more importantly, the brand became a trusted learning partner, not just a platform.
+The change resulted in a noticeable increase in course enrollments, but more importantly, the brand became a trusted learning partner, not just a platform.

-I go deeper into the customer Journey Mapping: Understanding Every Step of Your Customer’s Experience, where I explain how understanding feelings and motivations can make your strategies more human.
+I go deeper into the customer journey mapping process: Understanding Every Step of Your Customer’s Experience, where I explain how understanding feelings and motivations can make your strategies more human.

 4. Service Business Example: Reducing Drop-offs During Consultation